NC Mortgage Lender/Broker Examinations

 Entrance examinations are typically conducted within the first 18 months of licensure.

-Electronic examinations (E-Exams) are limited in scope based upon the licensee’s electronic
+Limited scope examinations are a targeted scope based upon the licensee’s electronic submission of loan

 - Examination Report